Find a spider by...

 male: 16 mm

-Uncertain; may cause mild illness but this spider is not very aggressive to humans and tries to escape if approached
+Uncertain; may cause mild illness but this spider is not very aggressive to humans

 colour and patterning on the upper surface of its shield-shaped abdomen.
 Some individuals have a white

 or reddish longitudinal stripe down the centre of the abdomen while others have almost no abdominal patterning.
+The appearance of the male is so different

 seen anchored near the female's retreat and have the appearance of a mass of fluffy webbing that is off-white to grey-green in colour.